xueqian666/uniswap_2.0/README.md

 You may also want to [read more about the hosted service](https://thegraph.com/docs/quick-start#hosted-service).

-You can view the repo: https://uniswap-v2-xq.netlify.app
+You can view the demo: https://uniswap-v2-xq.netlify.app